Jamesredux/odin-facebook/README.md

    What needs to be indexed?
 A good rule of thumb is to create database indexes for everything that is referenced in the WHERE, HAVING and ORDER BY parts of your SQL queries.

+the ajax button seems to work but only on the user show page